raghavgoyal283/Computer_Networks_Assignment_3/single_client_tcp/README.md

 1. First run the *tcp_server.py* file using the command `python3 tcp_server.py`.
 This will start the server.
 2. Then run the *tcp_client.py* file using the command `python3 tcp_client.py`.
 This will start the client process.
 Enter the name of the book to download when prompted.
 3. The book (if found) will be downloaded in the *client_downloads* folder
+4. The server and client processes will terminate

 <br>